nextcord/nextcord/CONTRIBUTING.md

 ### Operations

 We use [`.. container:: operations`](https://docutils.sourceforge.io/docs/ref/rst/directives.html#container) to describe special methods.
-This should be below the summary, and above the attributes.
+This should be below the summary and above the attributes.

 #### Operations Example